-1.5.1 Authority Relative to Appointment of President (US: 10/11/99 & BoT, 3/7/00)
+1.5.1.4 Authority Relative to Appointment of President (US: 10/11/99 & BoT, 3/7/00)

-A Committee Composition -- The Governing Regulations adopted by the Board of Trustees June 12, 2005 provide: "The President is appointed by the Board of Trustees with the advice of a joint committee of the Board of Trustees, University Faculty, staff employees, student body and alumni.
-The committee shall consist of six (6) members of the Board of Trustees, at least one of whom shall be from among the three alumni trustees, appointed by the Chair of the Board of Trustees; three (3) regular full-time faculty members selected by a procedure determined by the University Senate; one (1) regular full-time staff employee, appointed by the Chair of the Board from a list of three (3) staff employees selected by a procedure determined by the Staff Senate;

-two (2) full-time students , one (1) undergraduate and one (1) graduate or professional student, appointed by the Chair of the Board of Trustees from a list of three (3) undergraduate and three (3) graduate or professional students selected by a procedure determined by the Student Government Association; and one (1) member of the alumni appointed by the Chair of the Board of Trustees from a list of three (3) alumni selected by the Board of Directors or the Executive Committee of the University of Kentucky Alumni Association.
-The committee shall provide opportunity for discussion among representatives of administration, University Faculty, staff employees, student body , alumni groups, and prospective presidential candidates."
+Committee Composition: The Governing Regulations adopted by the Board of Trustees May 5, 1970 and amended February, 1972, October, 1987, April 7, 1998, and March 7,2000 June 12, 2005 provide: "The President of the University is appointed by the Board of Trustees with the advice of a joint committee of the Board of Trustees, University f Faculty, staff employees, student body and alumni.
+The committee shall consist of five six (6) members of the Board of Trustees, appointed by its chair; at least one of whom shall be from among the three alumni trustees, appointed by the Chair of the Board of Trustees; three (3) regular full-time faculty members of the full-time teaching and/or research faculty of the University System, selected by a procedure determined by the University Senate; one (1) regular full-time staff employee member of the full-time staff of the University, appointed by the Chairperson Chair of the Board from a list of three (3) staff members employes selected by a procedure determined by the Staff Senate the staff of the University; two (2) full-time students of the University, one (1) undergraduate and one (1) graduate or professional student, appointed by the Chair of the Board of Trustees from a list of three (3) undergraduate and three (3) graduate or professional students selected by a procedure determined by the Student Government Association; and one (1) member of the alumni of the University appointed by the Chair person of the Board of Trustees from a list of three (3) alumni selected by the Board of Directors or the Executive Committee of the University of Kentucky Alumni Association.
+The committee shall provide opportunity for discussion between among representatives of administrative administration, University Faculty, staff employees, and student body groups, alumni groups, and prospective presidential candidates."